Leonardo-Boss/suckless-site/suckless.org/conference.md

   files which can't be viewed in st(1). less(1) is our PAGER.
 Please break your lines at 80 chars.

+# What language should talks be in?
+* English.
+If you have any communication problems contact us at con@MAILHOST and we will find some solution.

 # What are the costs?
 * After we received the number of people interested in such a conference costs are calculated.
 Standard economics apply.